 10 EFFECTIVE Steps To Cleaning A Silicone Practice Hand

 Here is a step by step instructional how to clean a silicone practice hand for nail art, plus video.
-Realistic nail practice hands are a must have tool for practicing your nail art ideas, nail art videos and photos.
+Realistic nail practice hands are a must have nail art tool for practicing your nail art ideas, nail art videos and photos.

 Purchasing a high quality silicone hand like the hands here on Amazon, can be very expensive.
 When you are spending up to $100 for just one hand, it's important to make sure that it is being looked after so that it will last as long as possible.
 This meaning clearing them the right way.